alyconr/Deploy-SPA-DockerCompose/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [SPA DOCKER, NGINX & GITHUB ACTIONS ] <a name="about-project"></a>
+# 📖 [SPA-SSR, DOCKER, NGINX, OPENSSL, BASH  & AWS ] <a name="about-project"></a>

-  **[SPA DOCKER, NGINX & GITHUB ACTIONS]**  This repository provides an example of how to deploy a JavaScript Single Page Application which was built using  plain JavaScript, Webpack and Express.
+  **[SPA-SSR, DOCKER, NGINX, OPENSSL, BASH  & AWS]**  This repository provides an example of how to deploy a JavaScript Single Page Application which was built using  plain JavaScript, Webpack and Express.
-  The porpose of this project is to provide a general overview of  how to implement a small  CI/CD pipleline for this SPA and how to  use tools like Docker, Nginx, openSSL and GitHub Actions to deploy the SPA in a production environment on AWS EC2 instances.
+  The main goal is to show how to deploy SPA-SSR application on AWS without relying on any GitOps methodology.
+The idea is to demonstrate an alternative approach to application deployment that is not dependent on any configuration management tool, infrastructure automation tool, or CI/CD pipeline.

 ### Tech Stack <a name="tech-stack"></a>